 Day 3: Day Trip to Galway and Cliffs of Moher

 On our third day in Ireland, my mom and I woke up bright and early to catch a cab – to catch a bus – to leave for Galway.
-We stopped at a local coffee-shop near our bus stop, a totally non-descript place that looked like what you would find at a gas station in the U.S. The owner was just pulling fresh pastries out of a hot oven as we walked in.
-It smelled heavenly.
-We ordered lattes that were just as good as what you would find anywhere else in Dublin.
-I have never been disappointed by coffee or pastries anywhere in Europe, it’s amazing.
-Anyway, after a little confusion, we made it on to the bus to head west across the country for Galway.
+We stopped at a local coffeeshop near our bus stop–a totally non-descript place.
+The owner was just pulling fresh pastries out of a hot oven as we walked in and it smelled heavenly.
+We ordered two lattes that were just as good as what you would find anywhere else in Dublin!
+Come to think of it, I’ve never really been disappointed by coffee or pastries anywhere in Europe.
+Anyway, after a little confusion, we made it on the bus to head west across the country for Galway.
 It was a beautiful ride through the countryside of Ireland.

 After about two and a half hours, we arrived in Galway and checked in to our hotel.
-Our hotel was directly across from the coach station from where we were to leave for the Cliffs..
-We had a little downtime, so we sat in the bar area of the hotel (a really quaint hotel with the nicest staff) and ordered more coffee and pastries.
-Apparently, we hadn’t had enough yet.
-The guy serving us was just another example of how incredibly happy and helpful Irish folk can be.
+Our hotel was directly across from the coach station from where we were to leave for the Cliffs of Moher.
+We had a little downtime, so we sat in the bar area of the hotel (a really quaint place with the warmest staff) and ordered more coffee and pastries (apparently, we hadn’t had enough yet?)
+The man serving us was just another example of how incredibly happy and helpful Irish folk can be.
 We all joked about how it was not an ideal day to visit the Cliffs due to the strong winds.
 He spun it around and said that the wind would cause the ocean to be rough, thus creating beautiful scenery.
 Always positive, I love that.
-Anywho, we boarded the bus soon after that and headed for the Cliffs.
+Anywho, we boarded the bus soon after that and headed for the Cliffs on a large bus.
 Along the way, we passed Dunguaire Castle depicted below.

 It was a beautiful ride.
 We passed by mountains, rolling fields, LOTS of sheep, stone walls, everything you would imagine Ireland to be.
 We also drove through beautiful, old, and colorful little towns sprinkling the landscape.